spitbol/x64/docs/minimal.md

 garbage collection can be discarded.

 ```
-      (xr)                  non-zero if beginning gc
+      (XR)                  non-zero if beginning gc
                             =0 if completing gc
-      (wa)                  dnamb=start of dynamic area
+      (WA)                  dnamb=start of dynamic area
-      (wb)                  dnamp=next available location
+      (WB)                  dnamp=next available location
-      (wc)                  dname=last available location + 1
+      (WC)                  dname=last available location + 1
-      jsr  sysgc            call to sysgc function
+      JSR  SYSGC            call to sysgc function
       all registers preserved
 ```

-<h5>syshs -- give access to host computer features</h5>
+### SYSHS -- give access to host computer features

-Provides means for implementing special features on different host computers.  the only defined entry is that where all arguments are null in which case *syshs* *syshs* returns an *scblk* containing name of computer, name of operating system and name of site separated by colons.
+Provides means for implementing special features on different host computers.  the only defined entry is that where all arguments are null in which case SYSHS *SYSHS* returns an SCBLK containing name of computer, name of operating system and name of site separated by colons.

-The *scblk* need not have a correct first field as this is supplied on copying string to dynamic memory.
+The SCBLK need not have a correct first field as this is supplied on copying string to dynamic memory.

 SPITBOL does no argument checking but does provide a single error return for arguments checked as erroneous by osint.
 It also provides a single execution error return.

 If these are inadequate, use may be made of the minimal error section direct as described in minimal documentation, section 10.